American Authors

-American Authors (formerly known as The Blue Pages) is an American rock band originally from Boston, now based in New York City, signed to Island Records.
-The band consists of lead vocalist and guitarist Zac Barnett, bassist Dave Rublin, and drummer Matt Sanchez.
-Former member includes guitarist and banjoist James Adam Shelley.
+American Authors, formerly known as the Blue Pages, are an American rock band originally from Boston, based in New York City, that consists of lead vocalist and guitarist Zac Barnett, bassist Dave Rublin, and drummer Matt Sanchez.
+Guitarist and banjoist James Adam Shelley is a former member.
 They are best known for their hit singles "Believer" and "Best Day of My Life", from their debut album, Oh, What a Life, as well as their top 20 hit "Go Big or Go Home", from their second album, What We Live For.
+The band, previously signed to Island Records, now releases music independently.

 History

 2006–2011: Early years

 The members of American Authors met while attending Berklee College of Music in 2006.
 The quartet spent their first years in Boston recording and performing music under the name The Blue Pages.
 In May 2010, the band opened for Cash Cash on the Robots in High-Tops tour.
 In 2010, they relocated to Brooklyn.
 On December 1, 2010, the Blue Pages independently released their single "Run Back Home" on iTunes.